-This world-class accommodation establishment pays tribute to a bygone era of the Macedonian region.
+This world-class accommodation establishment pays tribute to a bygone era of Thessaloniki.
 It is an architectural masterpiece by French engineer, Jean Joseph Playber, in collaboration with architect, Eli Hassid Fernandez.
 With its corridors abound with historical tales, the neoclassical building which was built in 1924, once contained the business premises of self-employed professionals, notaries, architects, engineers, booksellers, a watch-repairer, tailor and electrician.

 The Excelsior – also known as the Matalon Building according to official state documents – has been beautifully and respectfully preserved and restored, giving visitors an opportunity to experience the past and modern present in a unique way.

 This fresh take on history is a vision come true for the Tornivoukas family of the Tor Hotel Group, who also owned the 1926 Hotel Mediterranée – just a stone’s throw from the Excelsior – which was torn down in 1978 due to earthquake damage.
 Their commitment to excellence and well-respected tradition in hospitality were the pillars behind the 2009 restoration of the Excelsior when the building’s true purpose of design – to be a hotel – finally came into fruition.
 Thanks to their dedication to preserve a piece of history in Thessaloniki, locals and visitors alike – for generations to come – can now marvel at the façade of great architectural detail, ornamented by its art deco balconies and neoclassical full-length windows offering views of the old town.